sonata-nfv/son-mano-framework/README.md

 ### Building

 Each micro service of the framework is executed in its own Docker container.
 So 'building' the framework becomes building all the containers.
-The build steps for this is described in a `Dockerfile` that is placed in the folder of each micro service.
+The build steps for this are described in a `Dockerfile` that is placed in the folder of each micro service.

 1. `docker build -t registry.sonata-nfv.eu:5000/pluginmanager -f son-mano-pluginmanager/Dockerfile .`